 A Detailed Salary Analysis for Speech-Language Pathologists in Alaska

-The US Bureau of Labor Statistics provides a highly detailed breakdown of hourly wages and annual salaries for speech-language pathologists throughout Alaska (10th to 90th percentiles):
+The US Bureau of Labor Statistics provides a highly detailed breakdown of hourly wages and annual salaries for speech-language pathologists throughout Alaska (10th to 90th percentiles).
+You’ll find that the typical salary rates in the cities come in above those in rural Alaska, but at the entry level, there’s not as much difference as you might expect.

 Anchorage: